 I hope this will inspire other organizations to find new ways to not only reimagine how to work, but put in place tools and practices that keep everyone working together, wherever they might be.

 At Salesforce, we use Chatter, our internal social networking tool, to share news and information.
 In times like these, Chatter is even more important as it’s a single hub for our executives and security teams to share updates.
 It also enables our employees to ask questions and see public responses.

 If our records and documents were on paper right now, the move to working remotely would have been much harder.
-We're a tech company, so we don't have many paper-based processes to begin with.
-But we've also moved most of our processes that once required tracking information in spreadsheets or sending emails into apps built on our platform.
-We've built apps that digitise travel approvals, marketing content and org charts.
+We’re a tech company, so we don’t have many paper-based processes to begin with.
+But we’ve moved most of our processes that once required tracking information in spreadsheets or sending emails into apps built on our platform.
+We’ve built apps that digitize things like travel approvals, marketing content, and org charts.
 Instead of emailing the latest version of a spreadsheet, everyone can access the information they need.
-And since these processes were already digitised and built on Salesforce, the transition to remote working was more seamless.
+And since these processes were always digitized and built on Salesforce, the transition to remote working was more seamless.

 We’re also using Trailhead to share tips for collaborating remotely and staying mindful during stressful times.
-Check out this Trailmix for tips on mindful living and telecommuting that have helped our team.
+Check out this Trailmix for resources like tips on mindful living and telecommuting that have helped our team.